Science and Technology Education: Economic and Societal Impacts

 During the first part of the session these aspects will be treated at the level of bachelor studies (USE courses to connect technology and society), master degrees (entrepreneurship bringing science and technology to the society) and PhD research in engineering (translating research into innovation).
 In the second part an interactive round table will elaborate on the future role of science and technology for our society.

 The harmonization of higher education systems has been a major global trend, in particular in Europe.
 However, new challenges arise from international partnerships.
 Understanding educational climates at universities with different national background can bring convergence of education policies for the benefit of increasingly diverse students in university classrooms.
+The goal of this session is to debate and learn about existing efforts and tendencies of higher education policies in important regions of the world.
+We seek to identify similarities and differences, conver-gences and divergences, and to discuss how we can shape existing efforts to integrate them.

 Teaching Sustainability in Engineering Education